The Hele-Shaw semi-flow: The Hele-Shaw problem with initial interface in a strip

-{\bf Third step: Connectedness and stability estimate.} Connectedness of the set $ \Omega_t$ is a consequence of the construction by the obstacle problem.
-The stability estimate is also a direct consequence of the analogous stability estimates for $v_{L,R}$ given by Theorem~\ref{theorem:19}.
+Connectedness of the set $ \Omega_t$ is a consequence of the construction by the obstacle problem.
+The monotonicity property and the stability estimate are also direct consequences of the analogous stability estimates for $v_{L,R}$ given by Theorem~\ref{theorem:19}.
+This proves part \eqref{item:monotonicity} and \eqref{item:stability}.

-{\bf Fourth step: semi-flow property.}
+{\textbf {Fourth step: semi-flow property \eqref{item:semi-flow}.}